 Figure 2.
-Superconducting transition measured by (A) normalized magnetization and (B) resistivity from 5 K to 100 K. The Gd (20 nm) sample has been omitted from (B), as no appreciable magnetic moment was detected in the temperature range measured (to within experimental noise).
+Superconducting transition measured by (A) normalized magnetization and (B) resistivity from 5 K to 100 K. The Gd (20 nm) sample has been omitted from (A), as no appreciable magnetic moment was detected in the temperature range measured (to within experimental noise).